Best Stethoscope for Hard of Hearing: Amplified Picks for Nurses, Doctors & Med Students

 • Smart detection system

-• Record visualization of heart sound for sharing
+• Record visualization of heart sounds for sharing

 • Can wirelessly listen over the Bluetooth device of your choice.